MichaelBosello/f1tenth-RL/README.md

 *replay.py* manage the samples and the replay buffer.

+*logging.py* write (if enabled) to a CSV all the states, actions, and rewards of every step to build a dataset for offline use.

 ## Use on alternative cars/simulators

 One can still use the dqn algorithm in alternative driving environments.
 You only need to implement your interfaces to the car sensors and actuators.
 To do so, implement your version of the files in the directory */car*.
 You are also free to not use ROS at all.

+## Imitation Learning

+At the beginning of the training, it could be useful to provide a demonstration of how to drive to the agent.
+You can help the agent by piloting the car using a joystick.
+The agent will learn through imitation learning by your demonstration, and then you can switch back to RL to refine and improve the behavior of the agent.

+To enable the use of imitation learning, set *--gamepad* to True.
+*The following instructions refer to our joystick, you need to check the corresponding buttons of your joystick and modify the file gamepad.py if needed.
+Check out the corresponding 'event.code' by pressing your joystick buttons and modify the strings accordingly*

+The agent starts in autonomous mode (RL).
+If you want to switch to manual control (i.e., imitation learning), press the button "A".
+Press it again to return to autonomous training (RL).
+Hold down "R2" to accelerate.
+Use the right analog stick to steer.
+"R2" works like a dead-man switch: if you release it, the car will stop and the agent will wait for your input.